kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 - Task 8: Create a Report

-## Get started with Microsoft Fabric with Its Lakehouses

-Large-scale data analytics solutions have traditionally been built around a _data warehouse_, in which data is stored in relational tables and queried using SQL.
-The growth in "big data" (characterized by high _volumes_, _variety_, and _velocity_ of new data assets) together with the availability of low-cost storage and cloud-scale distributed compute technologies has led to an alternative approach to analytical data storage; the _data lake_.
-In a data lake, data is stored as files without imposing a fixed schema for storage.
-Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a _data lakehouse_; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.

-In Microsoft Fabric, a lakehouse provides highly scalable file storage in a _OneLake_ store (built on Azure Data Lake Store Gen2) with a metastore for relational objects such as tables and views based on the open source _Delta Lake_ table format.
-Delta Lake enables you to define a schema of tables in your lakehouse that you can query using SQL.

 ## Task 1: Create a workspace

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.